VUKOZ-OEL/3d-forest/README.md

 with User Manual and Developer Guide.

 ## Installation Instructions
 The code uses C++17 and CMake.
-Qt5 and OpenGL are required for GUI.
+Qt5 or Qt6 and OpenGL are required to build desktop application.
-The build process generates the main GUI application and command line utilities.
+The build process generates desktop application with graphical user interface and command line utilities.
 See [INSTALL](INSTALL) for more information.

 - [Windows](https://vukoz-oel.github.io/3dforest2-documentation/developerguide_build_windows_make.html) build from source code